 The Buckalters: A Mini Love Affair

-Jerry and Claire Buckalter of Suffern, New York had a decades-long marriage filled with love.
+Jerry and Claire Buckalter of Suffern, New York had a decades long marriage filled with love.
 They also had a shared love and passion for fine scale miniatures.
 Their devotion is reflected in the extensive collection of beautiful miniatures they worked together to curate.
-I'm happy to be helping to find happy homes for their treasures in an auction scheduled for Sunday, September 19 on Invaluable - you can register to participate here.
+I'm happy to have helped find happy homes for their treasures in my Fall 2o21 auction on September 19 on Invaluable.com.

 The Buckalters traveled to shows, collaborated on projects, and even crafted their own miniatures which they lovingly placed in room boxes and mini scenes throughout their home.
 The love they shared for each other, combined with their love of miniatures helped assemble a beautiful collection of exquisite tiny treasures.